hhat/UNIChro-seq-Analysis/bidirectional_edit_demo/README.md

 ## Notes
 * Ensure the input file is formatted correctly with tab-separated values
-* The output results are saved as a TSV file at the specified `--output` path
+* The output results are saved as a tab-separated text file at the specified `--output` path
 * In this analysis, technical replicates were summed before processing

 ## License